openplans/openblock-old/docs/custom.rst

     $ sudo -u postgres bin/oblock app=myblock setup_dbs
     $ oblock app=myblock sync_all

-TODO: document how to do that without oblock
+TODO: document how to do that without oblock, like we did for the demo in setup.rst

 Starting the Test Server
 ------------------------